 This is a form of “social proof” that tells search engines your content is more than just spam, and that it contributes information that may be useful for answering real user queries.
 But it’s not just about satisfying Google’s web-crawlers.

-Focus on developing relevant and comprehensive content geared towards your industry and you will quickly become a go to source for trusted information.
+Focus on developing relevant and comprehensive content geared towards your industry and you will quickly become a go-to source for trusted information.
 It’s much easier to convert prospects when they already have a high regard for your expertise.

 Show you have an extensive amount of knowledge on your field by posting loads of unique content on a regular basis.
 Two blogs per week is a great minimum goal for building your library and keeping your audience engaged.

-4) Always use a cover image
+4) Always include an image

 A good cover image is one of those features that can add value to a blog by enhancing the user experience.
 Often times what is at the top of a post is what convinces people whether or not to keep reading, and powerful images can sometimes do the trick.